- Connecting ceramic manufacturers of Morbi to retailers across India

 “Representatives from the Barefoot College came to us and told us about the project,” recalls Fatimata Sall, a 33 year old mother of 3.
 “Since we all come from rural areas, we had never even heard of this programme and some of us were pretty reluctant to participate.”

 But given their circumstances, all the participants realised that any misgivings they had about the offer did not stack up to the benefits they could gain from participating in it – both personally and for their communities.
-As Aissata Amadou DIALLO, a 15 year old housewife, put it, “After coming back, we have installed beautiful lamps powered by solar energy.
+As Aissata Amadou Diallo, a housewife, put it, “After coming back, we have installed beautiful lamps powered by solar energy.
 We don’t have to buy candles anymore!”

 The training was not easy, as most of the women had little to no formal education.
 Others had very little experience with some modern technologies that we take for granted, and bringing them up to speed formed a part of their training.